paidiver/paidiverpy/docs/guide/performance/index.rst

 The ``params`` block corresponds to parameters for the Dask **LocalCluster** class, where you can specify the number of workers, threads per worker, and memory limits.

+You also need to specify the number of jobs in the ``general`` section.
+In this example, ``n_jobs: 2`` means that the Client will be scaled to 2 workers.

 2. SLURMCluster (Dask-Jobqueue)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: Note

+  IMPORTANT: This feature will be available in the upcoming release.

 To create a **SLURMCluster**, configure the ``client`` parameter as follows: